adeenayub/Application-Security/README.md

 # Application-Security
-This repository is for the assignments
+This repository is for the assignments of this course